danielvictory/github-slideshow/_posts/0000-01-02-danielvictory.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-GOO GOO GA GA I'M A BABY
+RABA DADA GOO GOO GA GA I'M A BABY
 Use the left arrow to go back!